 Despite of their many advantages, this breed also has considerable disadvantages.
 First of all, Lidia are quite small cattle.
 According to the Domestic Animal Diversity Information System, bulls reach a withers height of 130cm, and cows 110, which is 10-15cm smaller than Heck cattle and almost half a meter smaller than an average Holocene European aurochs.
 But even more important, Lidia cattle are being bred for aggression and “fighting spirit” and consequently are very aggressive and nervous, difficult to handle and often attack easily.
 Additionally to these two major disadvantages, Lidia bulls also tend to be short-legged compared to aurochs.

 But of course it is the task of crossbreeding and selection to eradicate such negative traits, just as too small horns or undesired colour schemes.
 This has been tried in the Lippeaue, where three pure Lidia cows have been used for breeding.
 But they were not really satisfied with the results.
 For once, the crossbreeds remained comparably small, even if they had portions of Chianina or Sayaguesa, two large breeds, in their genome.
 The crossbreeds also displayed overly nervous or aggressive behaviour.
 This goes for the half-Lidia bulls as much as those that were only quarter Lidia such as Latino.
-One half-Lidia bull was sold to Hortobagy, Larus (which looked quite good), and Istvan Sandor it was the most aggressive bull he ever experienced.
+One half-Lidia bull was sold to Hortobagy, Larus (which looked quite good), and Istvan Sandor told me it was the most aggressive bull he ever experienced.
 Another half-Lidia bull was sold to Denmark and slaughtered because he was too difficult to handle.
 I had a look at many Lidia cross individuals in Matthias Scharf’s photo archive, and many of them did look more muscular than crossbreeds without Lidia, but they also tended to develop a rather elongated trunk and did not possess the slim athletic waist of pure Lidia.
 As a side note, even pure Lidia bulls often grow rather hefty at higher age, and the crossbreeds seemingly tended to go that direction right from the beginning.
 So crossing-in Lidia was not that successful as hoped, which is why the ABU diluted the influence of this breed in their herds, and Matthias Scharf even said that he considered most Lidia-crosses to be “small, ugly and mean”.
 Currently, they have one good half-Lidia cow in their herd that also has a comparably relaxed behaviour.